Are there any alternative explanations for the formation of our universe? Scientists continue to propose such theories.

 Where Do These Alternatives to the Big Bang Theory Fall Short?

 To summarize, God is not constrained to our observable universe.
-His creative capacity is beyond what we can imagine, but it’s important to recognize that any alternative hypothesis from the standard Big Bang model is highly speculative and may not ever be provable.
-The key point here is that none of the aforementioned models do away with the need for a supernatural creator.
-At most, they push that necessity back one step (to the creation of the multiverse that created our universe for example).
+His creative capacity is beyond what we can imagine, but it’s important to recognize that any alternative hypothesis from the standard Big Bang model is highly speculative and may never be provable.
+The key point is that none of the aforementioned models do away with the need for a supernatural creator.
+At most, they push that necessity back one step (to the creation of the multiverse that created our universe, for example).

-To learn more on the Big Bang and the beginning of the universe, see our article, "Evidence for a Beginning of the Universe" or download a free chapter from Fr.
+To learn more about the Big Bang and the beginning of the universe, see our article, "Evidence for a Beginning of the Universe," or download a free chapter from Fr.
 Spitzer's book, The Soul's Upward Yearning.
 This chapter will answer questions such as "Did the universe actually have a beginning?" and "How might a beginning to the universe indicate a transphysical creator?"
 Access below.